fryegg/visionponder/README.md

-# visionponder
+# VisionPonder
 VIT version of [ponderNet](https://arxiv.org/abs/2107.05407).
 Improve adaptive computation performance.
-This is the repository to use ponderNet in image classification task.
+This is the repository to use ponderNet in [VIT](https://arxiv.org/abs/2010.11929)(code from the pytorch ver [repo](https://github.com/lucidrains/vit-pytorch)).

 ## Installation

-Git clone the respository.
+Clone the respository.

 ```bash
 git clone https://github.com/fryegg/visionponder.git